PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

 ## Create your first project and add at least one AI provider

-In the UI, go to your [Organization's dashboard](/docs/organization-dashboard) .
+In the Prompt Sail UI, go to your [Organization's dashboard](/docs/organization-dashboard) .
 Using the [Add new project](/docs/how-to-setup-llm-proxy-project/) form, create your first project and add at least one AI provider.

 ## Make your first API call